-His successful tenure at Norfolk spanned 22 years from 1975 to 1997.
-In 1975 when he arrived at NSU, the institution offered four graduate programs which enrolled 191 students.
-In 1997 there were 14 master’s programs and one doctoral program enrolling 1,110 students.
-Under his leadership, the university expanded to nine schools and 29 departments, and total student enrollment grew from 6,700 students to 8,100 students at a time when many Historically Black Colleges and Universities (HBCUs) saw declining enrollments.
+His successful tenure at Norfolk spanned 22 years, from 1975 to 1997.
+In 1975, when he arrived at NSU, the institution offered four graduate programs which enrolled 191 students.
+In 1997, there were 14 master’s programs and one doctoral program enrolling 1,110 students.
+Under his leadership, the university expanded to 9 schools and 29 departments, and total student enrollment grew from 6,700 students to 8,100 students at a time when many Historically Black Colleges and Universities (HBCUs) saw declining enrollments.

 During Wilson’s time at NSU, the Naval Reserve Officers Training Corps (NROTC) produced the second largest number of African American naval officers in the nation, surpassed only by the U.S. Naval Academy.
 NSU also graduated more African American teachers than any other university in the nation during his tenure.